mauricio/mauricio.github.com/_posts/2012-09-23-contributing-a-new-binding-to-monomac.md

 And with this the app should run and update fine.
 You can easily add new methods, set delegates and do whatever you would like to do just calling C# code and without having to worry about transforming objects from one to the other.

 Now go get your hands dirty wrapping other cool Objective-C libraries.
-You can check the full source for this project [here](https://github.com/mauricio/UpdaterSample).
+You can check the full source for this project [here](https://github.com/mauricio/UpdaterSample) and you can check my pull request with these bindings to the MonoMac project [here](https://github.com/mono/monomac/pull/77).

 PS: The original idea of creating the "before build" command to copy frameworks was taken from [this blog post by Kenneth Pouncey](http://cocoa-mono.org/archives/254/growl-my-monomac-application-says/).